 All applicants should have completed algebra and two lab-science courses (high school or college level) with grades of C (75%) or better.
 In addition to College-level Anatomy and Physiology I course with a grade of C (75%) or better before admissions can be finalized.
 Anatomy and Physiology II must be completed with a grade of C (75%) or better as a prerequisite to two radiography courses (MR 201 and MR 231) taken in the first semester of Year II.

 Applicants with previous college education must meet the Program’s admission requirements and should have earned at least a 2.5 cumulative average in post-secondary school.

 Official transcripts from the applicant’s high school and all post-secondary schools are required.
 Applicants should mail official transcripts, in their original unopened sealed envelopes, with their application packet.

 Each applicant must submit three (3) completed reference forms in original, unopened, sealed envelopes.
 References should be from professors and/or employers/supervisors who know the applicant and can evaluate specific traits.
 For recent high school graduates, two references must be academic.
 Transfer students from other nursing programs must have two academic references, one from the most recent nursing clinical instructor and one from the nursing program administrator.
-Printable Reference Form
+Required Reference Form PDF 2017

 International applicants must take an English proficiency test.
 Tests must have been taken within two (2) years.
 The approved tests and scored required are as follows: